HARMONI-ELT/HSIM/README.md

 2. Datacubes can get very large very quickly and fill up the memory even on large computers.
 The input datacube can be tailored to suit the required needs.
 For example if one is only interested in the spatial information of an object (e.g. around an emission line) then the cube can be kept very small in the spectral dimension.

-3. The flux density units for input datacubes require the usual flux (erg/s/cm^2^/A) to be divided by the spaxel scale in arcsec.
-This then gives e.g. erg/s/cm^2^/A/arcsec^2^.
+3. The flux density units for input datacubes require the usual flux (e.g., erg/s/cm^2^/AA) to be divided by the spaxel scale in arcsec.
+This then gives e.g. erg/s/cm^2^/AA/arcsec^2^.